Obstructions to the existence of M{\o}ller maps: M ller maps for classical field theories

-In this section we focus on genuine classical field theoretic examples.
-We prove existence and non-existence results for M{\o}ller maps in this context that parallel the simpler results (Theorems \ref{theo:existence} and \ref{theo:nonexistence}) for finite-dimensional systems.
 To capture field theory models, we now drop the requirement that the cochain complex $\FFF$ from \eqref{eqn:FFFcomplex} consists of finite-dimensional vector spaces $\FFF^i$.
 Instead, we shall assume that $\FFF$ is bounded, its non-trivial components $\FFF^i = \Gamma^\infty(M,F^i)$ are nuclear Fr\'echet spaces of smooth sections of vector bundles $F^i \to M$ over a manifold $M$, and that the differential $\dd$ of $\FFF$ consists of (continuous) linear differential operators.
 Indeed, Examples \ref{ex:KG}, \ref{ex:CS} and \ref{ex:YM} are precisely of this form.
 Furthermore, we assume that the perturbative interactions are encoded through an $L_\infty[1]$-algebra structure $\ell =\{\ell_n\}_{n\in\bbN^{\geq 1}}$ whose components $\ell_n$ are continuous.
 One realizes immediately that Examples \ref{ex:KG2}, \ref{ex:CS2} and \ref{ex:YM2} meet the additional continuity requirement.
 We shall use the convenient terminology of \textit{field theory $L_\infty[1]$-algebras} for such analytical variants of $L_\infty[1]$-algebras $(\FFF,\ell)$. \sk

 In preparation to passing over to observables, let us recall that the category of complete locally convex topological vector spaces and continuous linear maps forms a symmetric monoidal category with respect to the completed projective tensor product $\widehat{\otimes}$, see e.g.\ \cite[Section 15]{Jarchow}.
 This symmetric monoidal category is not closed, i.e.\ there does not exist an internal hom, which however will cause no issues in our construction below since $\FFF^i = \Gamma^\infty(M,F^i)$ are well-behaved objects.
 In analogy with \eqref{eqn:otimes}, one endows the category of cochain complexes of complete locally convex topological vector spaces with the completed projective tensor product, which we denote again by $\widehat{\otimes}$.
 Note that, due to continuity of the differentials involved and density of the algebraic tensor product $\otimes$ in the completed projective tensor product $\widehat{\otimes}$, the Leibniz rule completely determines the differential on the tensor product complex.
 A commutative, associative and unital algebra $A = (A,\mu,\eta)$ in the symmetric monoidal category of cochain complexes of complete locally convex topological vector spaces is then just a commutative dg-algebra whose components are furthermore endowed with complete locally convex vector space topologies and whose differential $\dd$, multiplication $\mu$ and unit $\eta$ are degree-wise continuous. \sk